fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

 - Create Getting Started route
   - can be a POST
     - similar to the number game start game
-  - should lead you to the homepage
+  - should lead you to the dashboard - a view of characters
-    - don't need homepage right now
+    - don't need dashboard right now
       - doesn't hurt to lead you to another view tho
+  - most likely call a controller function
+    - get items
+    - get characters
 - Call API (LOGAN)
   - GET route to url: ________
   - should log out items